The Terrace, Wellington: History

-Kumutoto kainga (a village or settlement) was located near what is now the Wellington Club on the Terrace, alongside the Kumutoto Stream.
-The Kumutoto Stream arose from a spring below Central Terrace in Kelburn, and formerly flowed through properties along the Terrace as far as the Wellington Club.
-Then it turned and ran down a gully that is now Woodward Street to the former shoreline at Lambton Quay.
-The stream was culverted in stages in the nineteenth century, beginning in 1866.
+Kumutoto Pā or kainga (a village or settlement) was located near what is now the Wellington Club on the Terrace, alongside the Kumutoto Stream.
 Kumutoto kainga was established by Ngāti Mutunga and Ngāti Tama when they settled at Wellington in the 1820s.
 The settlement became important as a flax-collection centre for several years after a flax trader bought 3.5 acres of Kumutoto land from Pomare Ngatata in 1831.
 Pomare Ngatata and his followers departed for the Chatham Islands in 1835, and Wi Tako Ngātata then settled at Kumutoto for a few years.
-The kainga was abandoned by 1850.
+All of the buildings at Kumutoto Pā were destroyed in a large fire on 9 November 1842, and in 1850 the settlement was noted as abandoned.

 In 1845 a wooden bridge was built over the Kumutoto Stream gully (at Woodward Street), and two other streams crossing the Terrace were channelled into brick tunnels so that the whole street could be levelled to form a continuous carriageway from the Bowen Street end to Te Aro.

 Various public buildings were built on the Terrace during the nineteenth and early twentieth centuries.
 The Terrace Gaol was built at the southern end of The Terrace (then called Woolcombe Street) in 1853.
 It was demolished in 1927 and Te Aro School was built on the site in 1931.
 The Beth El synagogue opened in 1870, and was replaced with a new brick building on the same site in 1929.
 That building was demolished in the 1970s.
 The Terrace Congregational Church was built on the corner of the Terrace and Bowen Street in 1888, and demolished in 1954 to make way for the Reserve Bank building which was completed in 1973.
 Banks Commercial College moved to the Terrace in 1920.
 At the same time they opened a boys' school on their site, naming it Wellesley College.
 The school shifted to Days Bay in 1940, and Shell House was later built on the Terrace site.
 St Andrew's Church was built in 1923.